The Origin and Development of Dougong and Zaojing in Early China

 Anthem Impact

-This book inquires about the origin of dougong and zaojing in Chinese Bronze Age, and their heavenly interpretations in the Han dynasty (206 BCE–220), with an aim to remind people of the rich cultural meanings originally embodied in these two important architectural elements.
+This book inquiries about the origin of dougong and zaojing in Chinese Bronze Age, and their heavenly interpretations in the Han dynasty (206 BCE–220), with an aim to remind people the rich cultural meanings embodied in these two important architectural elements in early China.

 Paperback, 138 Pages